DEFRA/ffc-development-guide/guides/troubleshooting.md

 #### Application logs message or service timeout

 What this looks like
-+ In the application logs, `data: {"message": "Unable to create the amqp session due to operation timeout."}` or `ServiceBusError: Unable to create the amqp session due to operation timeout at ... code: 'ServiceTimeout'` or similar
++ In the application logs, `data: {"message": "Unable to create the amqp session due to operation timeout."}`
++ `ServiceBusError: Unable to create the amqp session due to operation timeout at ... code: 'ServiceTimeout'`
 <br>

 What this means